Hasankeyf: Aq Qoyunlu period (1462–1501)

 During the second half of the 15th century, Hisn Kayfa was still governed by the last remaining Ayyubid dynasty, who owed allegiance to the Turkmen Aq Qoyunlu confederation.
 The Aq Qoyunlu dynasty was headed by Uzun Hassan from 1452 to 1478.

 Uzun Hassan's initial capital was at Amida (modern Diyarbakır), which he gained from his brother Jihangir in 1452.
 From there, Uzun Hassan embarked on a campaign of expanding his territory at the expense of the rival Kara Koyunlu dynasty.
 Hasankeyf was one of the first towns to acknowledge Uzun Hassan's suzerainty, in an agreement signed by the Ayyubid emir in 1455.
 While Uzun Hassan managed to extend his influence throughout much of the Diyar Bakr and Jazira during the 1450s, the Ayyubid emir of Hasankeyf rebelled in 1460, attempting to take control of Siirt.
 Uzun Hassan responded by attacking Hasankeyf in 1461; he finally captured the town in 1462 after a six-month siege.
 It seems that Uzun Hassan then appointed his son Zeynel as governor of Hasankeyf.

 Aq Qoyunlu territory expanded further following their defeat of the Kara Koyunlu in Iran (1467–69), and Uzun Hassan moved his capital to Tabriz.
 However, Hassan followed up these successes with a disastrous campaign against the Ottoman Empire.
 Hassan's army of light cavalry was routed by Mehmed II's Ottoman forces, armed with rifles and cannon, at the Battle of Otlukbeli near Erzincan in August 1473.
 While Uzun Hassan survived, his son Zeynel Bey was killed in battle.
 In commemoration, the Mausoleum of Zeynel Bey was erected in Hasankeyf in about 1474 on the orders of either Uzun Hassan, or Zeynel's elder brother, Khalil.
 The shrine is currently moved to a new location to avoid inundation by the rising waters of the nearby dam.

 Safavid Empire (1504–1514/1517)

 In 1504, during the reign of king (shah) Ismail I (r.
 1501–1525) the Safavids founded the short-lived Diyarbakr Province, which consisted of six districts, including Hasankeyf.

 Ottoman Empire and Turkish Republic

-In 1514/1517, the Ottomans took Hasankeyf and the rest of the Safavid Diyarbakr Province.
+In 1514/1517, the Ottoman Empire took Hasankeyf and the rest of the Safavid Diyarbakr Province.
 In his 1614 History of the World, Walter Raleigh places "the Citie of Hasan-Cepha, otherwise Fortis Petra", upstream from the island of Eden, which he believed lay in the Tigris, based on his reading of Andreas Masius's De Paradiso Commentarius.